flschr/Recycled-Words/README.md

 - Delete all photos inside the album ```Blog```.
 - Start "Working Copy" with ```/content/1-blog/yyyy-mm-dd-hh-title-of-the-new-blog-post.md``` in edit mode.

-This shortcut also runs standalone, without adding photos to an article (just in case I want to write an article without pictures).
-For that case, I created a shortcut widget on my homescreen.
+The last shortcut also runs standalone, without the need for adding photos at all.
+I simply created a shortcut widget on my homescreen that runs that shortcut.
+It automates the process for a new text-only article as much as possible.

 #### Image optimizations
 A few moments after syncing new pictures to the remote repository, they automatically got optimized by [Imgbot](https://imgbot.net/) to reduce the file size with a lossless compression.